CDDA-PE

 My guess is that this mystery symbol on CBS product actually indicated “spoiled master” - i.e. it has unflagged pre-emphasis added and this was SONY’s way of tracking market acceptance of this spoiling protection scheme for the industry as a whole.
 That is to say, all the record companies were spoiling the playback with pre-emphasis but only SONY were secretly tracking it with a publicly visible logo.

 In summary, record companies were in a bind back in 1982 and needed a way out of simply giving away all their master tapes on the transparent new format - Compact Disc.
-They used a trick that just so happened to be available to them in the PCM format they had developed and that turned out to be incredibly effective, without any extra work being necessary to implement it.
+They used a trick that just so happened to be available to them in the PCM format that had been developed and it turned out to be incredibly effective, without any extra work being necessary to implement it.

 So, for any Hi-Fi enthusiasts left at this point, armed with this knowledge hopefully you will finally get to enjoy the true promise of Compact Disc Digital Audio at home - “Pure, perfect sound forever…”